surma/surma.dev/content/things/js-to-asc.md

 On the one hand, I was happy to see that Liftoff’s output was faster than what Ignition or Sparkplug could squeeze out of JavaScript.
 At the same time, it didn’t sit well with me that the optimized WebAssembly module takes about 3 times as long as JavaScript.

-To be fair, this is a David vs Goliath scenario: V8 is a long-standing JavaScript engine with a huge team of engineers adding optimizations and other clever stuff, while AssemblyScript is a relatively young project with a small team around it.
+To be fair, this is a David vs Goliath scenario: V8 is a long-standing JavaScript engine with a huge team of engineers implementing optimizations and other clever stuff, while AssemblyScript is a relatively young project with a small team around it.
 ASC’s compiler is single-pass and defers all optimization efforts to [Binaryen] (see also: `wasm-opt`).
-This means that optimization only happens when a many of the high-level semantics have been compiled away, giving the V8 a clear edge.
+This means that optimization is done at the Wasm VM byte code level, after most of the high-level semantics have been compiled away.
+V8 has a clear edge here.
 However, the blur code is so simple — just doing arithmetic with values from memory — that I was really expecting it to be closer.
 What’s going on here?

 ### Digging in

 After quickly consulting with some folks from the V8 team and some folks from the AssemblyScript team (thanks [Daniel] and [Max]!), it turns out that one big difference here are “bounds checks” — or the lack thereof.

-With JavaScript, V8 has the luxury of having access to the language semantics.
-It can tell you are not just randomly reading values from memory, but you are iterating over an `ArrayBuffer` using a `for ... of` loop.
+V8 has the luxury of having access to your original JavaScript code and knowledge about the semantics of the language.
+It can use that information to apply additional optimizations.
+For example: It can tell you are not just randomly reading values from memory, but you are iterating over an `ArrayBuffer` using a `for ... of` loop.
 What’s the difference?
-Well with a `for ... of` loop, the language semantics guarantee that you will never go _out of bounds_.
-You will never end up accidentally reading element 11 when there is only 10 slots.
+Well with a `for ... of` loop, the language semantics guarantee that you will never try to read values outside of the `ArrayBuffer`.
+You will never end up accidentally reading byte 11 when the buffer is only 10 bytes long, or: You never go _out of bounds_.
 This means TurboFan does not need to emit bounds checks, which you can think of as `if` statements making sure you are not accessing memory you are not supposed to.
-Of course, those take additional time and are most likely making a big difference here.
-This kind of information is lost once compiled to WebAssembly, and since ASC’s compiler also only optimizes at the WebAssembly VM level, it can’t apply the same optimization.
+This kind of information is lost once compiled to WebAssembly, and since ASC’s optimization only happens at WebAssembly VM level, it can’t necessarily apply the same optimization.

 Luckily, AssemblyScript provides a magic `unchecked()` annotation to indicate that we are taking responsibilty for staying in-bounds.